CommonGateway/CoreBundle/docs/features/Installation.md

 **You have requested a non-existent service**

+This is an error message you will only get when you are trying to install & initialize [plugins](Plugins.md) on the CommonGround Gateway.
 If you get the error message "You have requested a non-existent service" then this indicates in most cases that your config/bundles.php file isn't up-to-date.
 This bundles.php file should contain all installed bundles.
 If you, for example, get a message that `OpenCatalogi\OpenCatalogiBundle\ActionHandler\ComponentenCatalogusApplicationToGatewayHandler` does not exist, you most likely need to add `OpenCatalogi\OpenCatalogiBundle` to the bundles.php file like this: `OpenCatalogi\OpenCatalogiBundle\OpenCatalogiBundle::class => ['all' => true],` locally you can just edit this file, with a server installation you might want to use something like [vi editor](https://www.redhat.com/sysadmin/introduction-vi-editor) for this.

 ## Adding the gateway to your existing Symfony project (Beta)
 The gateway is a Symfony bundle and can also be added directly to an existing Symfony project through composer.
 The basic composer command is `composer require commongateway/corebundle` and you can read more about the installation process on [packagist](https://packagist.org/packages/commongateway/corebundle).

 ## Applications
-There are several applications that make use of Common Gateway installation as a backend, best known are [huwelijksplanner (HP)](https://github.com/huwelijksplanner), [Klantinteractie Service Systeem(KISS)](https://github.com/Klantinteractie-Servicesysteem) en [Open Catalogi (OS)](https://opencatalogi.nl/).
+There are several applications that make use of Common Gateway installation as a backend, best known are [huwelijksplanner (HP)](https://github.com/huwelijksplanner), [Klantinteractie Service Systeem(KISS)](https://github.com/Klantinteractie-Servicesysteem) en [Open Catalogi (OC)](https://opencatalogi.nl/).

 By design front ends are run as separate components or containers (see Common Ground layer architecture).
 That means that any frontend application using the gateway as a backend for frontend (BFF) should be installed separately.